Meet the Team at Great Lakes Center for Autism Treatment and Research

 Jeana joined the Great Lakes Center for Autism Treatment and Research in 2014 as the Clinical Director.
 She holds a bachelor’s degree in Psychology from Western Michigan University (WMU), a master’s degree in Industrial and Organizational Psychology from WMU and a Ph.D. degree in Behavior Analysis from WMU.
 Jeana has worked in a variety of settings with individuals with developmental disabilities providing direct services to individuals and developing management systems for staff providing direct services.
 Jeana is also a Board Certified Behavior Analyst.
 Before starting at the Great Lakes Center, Jeana worked at the Kellogg Company in the Sales Learning and Development department.
 Jeana’s research interests involve staff management techniques, performance management processes in human service settings and verbal behavior approaches to language.

-Ph.D., Board Certified Behavior Analyst - Doctorate, Clinical Director
+Ph.D., Board Certified Behavior Analyst - Doctorate, Executive Director of Autism Services

 Calvin has been with ROI since the opening of the Great Lakes Center in 2012.
 Before coming to ROI, Calvin had primarily worked as a behavioral consultant, assisting families and caregivers in the treatment of individuals with developmental disabilities and acquired brain injury in family home and assisted living settings.
 As a consultant Calvin regularly worked with individuals being supported by ROI.
 Calvin’s interests include the assessment of challenging behavior and system wide crisis response.
 Calvin received his master’s degree in Behavior Analysis in 2011.